DamoM73/turtle_vid_tute/lesson_2.md

 PRIMM:

 - *Predict* what you think will happen, and then *run* the code.
-Did it do what you predicted.
+Did it do what you predicted?
 - *Investigate* the code by changing aspect of the code.
 - *Modify* the code so that is makes a complete circle.